luisgerhorst/ccms/README.md

 CCMS is a Content-Management-System for blogs, it doesn't require any custom backend (such as PHP, Ruby on Rails or node.js).
 This is possible by using [CouchDB](http://couchdb.apache.org)'s HTTP API.
 Another important feature is that the site dynamically loads required contents from the database using JavaScript.
 This means there's no reload while navigating on the blog.

-CCMS is currently in very, very early **ALPHA**.
+CCMS is currently in early **ALPHA**.
 If you anyway want to try it just [send me a mail](mailto:luis@luisgerhorst.de) and I'll help you with the installation.
 Thanks!

 # Installation

 You first have to add some special configurations to your server.
 This is for pro users, you have to know a lot about CouchDB and Apache.

 ## CouchDB

-Install CouchDB on [Mac, Windows, download the Source](http://couchdb.apache.org/#download) or on [Ubuntu, FreeBSD, etc.](http://wiki.apache.org/couchdb/Installation)

 First you have to create a admin account for CCMS.
 For the beginning, create an account named `ccms/admin`.